What is life insurance?

 What are the principal types of life insurance?

-There are two major types of life insurance - term and whole life.
+There are two major types of life insurance coverage - term life and permanent life.

 Term Insurance is the simplest form of life insurance.
 It pays only if death occurs during the term of the policy - which could range from 5 to 30 years.
 If the insured's death occurs after the policy term ends and the policy is not renewed, then no payments will be made to the elapsed policy's designated beneficiaries.

 How should I choose what type of life insurance to buy?